 Do you want a job with the highest Chemical Engineer salary?

 First, you need to know the duties and responsibilities involved in the position in details.
 If you are a Chemical Engineer, then you must have had experience in the different roles presented by a company.
-But if you are a fresh graduate and you have no experiences and you want to know what’s waiting for you, then read on.
+But if you are a fresh graduate just out of a school and you have no experience, you're probably wondering what's whats ahead of you.
 If you are not a Chemical Engineer but you have an interest and you wanted to probably get into the industry someday, then this will be great information for you, too!

 What are Chemical Engineers’ daily tasks?